-Jack Weiss is in his eight year as Chancellor and Professor of Law at the LSU Paul M. Hebert Law Center.
+Jack Weiss is Chancellor Emeritus and Professor of Law at the LSU Paul M. Hebert Law Center.
 He teaches courses in First Amendment Rights of Expression and Association, Media Law, and Comparative Media Law.
 From 2007 to 2015, Mr. Weiss served as Chancellor (Dean) of the Law Center.

-Prior to his appointment, Mr. Weiss was a partner for nine years in the New York office of Gibson, Dunn & Crutcher, LL.P.
+From 1998 to 2007, Mr. Weiss was a partner in the New York office of Gibson, Dunn & Crutcher, LLP.
 Mr. Weiss served as principal outside publication counsel to Dow Jones & Company, Inc., the publisher of The Wall Street Journal, Barron’s, and their respective online editions.
 From 1975 to 1998, Mr. Weiss practiced law in New Orleans.
 There, Mr. Weiss served as lead counsel to the Times-Picayune for more than twenty years and represented numerous other major publishing and broadcast clients.
 For many years, Mr. Weiss was listed in The Best Lawyers in America for First Amendment law and was ranked by Chambers USA as one of the top lawyers in the New York media and entertainment bar.
 In 2006, Mr. Weiss was honored as a Traphagen Distinguished Alumnus of Harvard Law School.

 In both Louisiana and New York, Mr. Weiss advised leading media organizations on a wide variety of sensitive publication matters and played a leading role in defending the nation’s media in significant First Amendment litigation.